13 Best Zoom Alternatives of 2021 (and How to Use Them)

 Is Google Meet a Good Alternative to Zoom?

 Google Meet is a great Zoom alternative because it is a web app-based meeting tool, unlike Zoom that you must download as a separate video conferencing app.
 Also, with a Google Business account, you get all of the premium features included in your account.

 What is the Best Zoom Alternative?

 GoToMeeting appears as the best overall Zoom alternative since it’s suitable for pretty much all types of businesses.
 Plus, it offers all features like screen sharing, whiteboarding, conference calling, video conferencing, mobile conferencing, cloud-based recording, transcription, etc.

 These were my top picks for the best Zoom alternatives.
 Picking the right video conference or team collaboration platform is essential, especially in the aftermath of COVID-19.

-You’ll need to choose one option that completely aligns with your requirements.
+It’s possible to choose one of the many video conferencing platforms that completely aligns with your requirements.